clearlinux/clear-linux-documentation/source/guides/maintenance/fix-broken-install.rst

 Mount root partition, verify, and fix
 *************************************

 #.
-Ensure the system is connected to the network.
+Ensure the system is connected to the Internet in order to access the
+   the |CL| update server.

 #.
 Open a terminal window.